 Companies are supposed to design and manufacture safe products.
-No matter what the product is, it should be reasonably safe and, when needed, have appropriate warnings or instructions on how to use it.
+No matter what the product is, it should be reasonably safe and, if necessary, come with clear instructions and warnings.
 Unfortunately, that is not always the case.
-When a product is defective, it will be classified as having one of the following product defects.

 At the AAJ Annual Convention in July, Brian Franciskato, one of our trial lawyers and also a speaker, talked about handling older product liability cases.